-Applying the Ito isometry formula yields the result. \end{proof} Using this result, we can extend the operator $\nabla_X$ in a weak sense to a suitable space of the space of (square-integrable) stochastic integrals, where $\nabla_XY$ is characterized by \eqref{integrationbypart.eq} being satisfied against all test processes.
+Using this result, we can extend the operator $\nabla_X$ to define a weak derivative on the space of (square-integrable) stochastic integrals, where $\nabla_XY$ is characterized by \eqref{integrationbypart.eq} being satisfied against all test processes.

 The following definition introduces the Hilbert space $\mathcal{W}^{1,2}(X)$ of martingales on which $\nabla_X$ acts as a weak derivative, characterized by integration-by-part formula \eqref{integrationbypart.eq}.
-This definition may be also viewed as a non-anticipative counterpart of Wiener-Sobolev spaces in the Malliavin calculus \cite{malliavin,shigekawa80}. \begin{definition}[Martingale Sobolev space] The Martingale Sobolev space $\mathcal{W}^{1,2}(X)$ is defined as the closure in $\mathcal{I}^2(X)$ of $D(X)$. \end{definition} The Martingale Sobolev space $\mathcal{W}^{1,2}(X)$ is in fact none other than $\mathcal{I}^2(X)$, the set of square-integrable stochastic integrals: \begin{lemma} $\{ \nabla_XY, Y \in D(X) \}$ is dense in $\mathcal{L}^2(X)$ and
+This definition may be also viewed as a nonanticipative counterpart of Wiener--Sobolev spaces in the Malliavin calculus~\cite{malliavin,shigekawa80}. \begin{definition}[(Martingale Sobolev space)] The martingale Sobolev space $\mathcal{W}^{1,2}(X)$ is defined as the closure in $\mathcal{I}^2(X)$ of $D(X)$. \end{definition}